 - An online customer portal enabling IT professionals to request support and address threats

-- Upgrading the client’s network security software to the latest FortiOS operating system and device onboarding for their FortiGate network security appliance; Migrating to Cisco ASA firewall technology
+- Upgrading the client’s network security network software to the latest FortiOS operating system and device onboarding for their FortiGate network security appliance; Migrating to Cisco ASA firewall technology

 - System monitoring with enterprise-grade Security Information & Event Management (SIEM) technology alarms to alert key users of security threats and filter out network “noise,” which prevents wasteful false alarms